TotoWang-hhh/TotoWang-hhh/README.md

 - **QQ:** 1349933474 (人)
 - **Matrix:** @rgzz666:mozilla.org (Rarely checked, consider email me first)

-I can communicate in simplified or traditional Chinese, while also English as my second language.
-Mandarin or Wuhan dialect only for spoken Chinese.
-I may be hard to understand English with heavy accent.
+I can communicate in Chinese (either simplified or traditional, or both if you are so bored) or English (without too heavy accent).

-(hmm... maybe I should add a photo of my ~~collection~~ trash? maybe tomorrow or even later...)

 > Facts last updated in May 2026
 >